-- There will be a review of the My Plan on the date previously agreed.
+- There will be a review of the IEP or a school based plan on the date previously agreed in our 10-week cycle or earlier where appropriate.
 This review will evaluate the impact and quality of the support and interventions and include the views of the pupil and their parents/carers. - Parents/carers will be given information about the impact of the support and interventions provided enabling them to be involved with planning the next steps.
-Where appropriate other agencies will be asked to contribute to this review. - Where a pupil has complex needs involving more than one agency it will depend on the pupils needs and the frequency of the educational reviews as to whether external agencies attend each educational review, this will be agreed at the initial Early Help assessment meeting. - This review will feedback into the analysis of the pupil's needs, then the class teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, with decisions on any changes made in consultation with the parent and the pupil. - Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
+Where appropriate other agencies will be asked to contribute to this review. - Where a pupil has complex needs involving more than one agency it will depend on the pupils needs and the frequency of the educational reviews as to whether external agencies attend each educational review, this will be agreed at the initial meeting. - This review will feedback into the analysis of the pupil's needs, the class teacher/subject teacher(s) will RAG rate (with parent and child) the IEP or school based plan document and then, working with the SENDCo, will revise the support in light of the pupil's progress and development, with decisions on any changes made in consultation with the parent and the pupil. - Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
 The school will consult with parents/carers before involving a specialist or external agency.

-Exit Criteria
+5.1 Exit Criteria

 When a pupil has made sufficient progress in their area of need that they no longer require any provision that is different from or additional to that which is normally available as part of high quality and differentiated teaching they will no longer be seen as requiring SEND Support.
-At this point, through discussion and agreement with parents/carers the pupil will be removed from the schools SEND register.
+At this point, through discussion and agreement with parents/carers the pupil will be removed from the school's SEND register.

-Statutory Assessment of Needs (EHC)
+6. Statutory Assessment of Needs (EHCP)

-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-The evidence gathered through the regular Early Help assessment meeting will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+Where a plan is in place and the child is not making the progress in relation to the provision detailed in the plan, or a child has significant complex needs (with a multiagency approach) the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
+The evidence gathered through the regular reviews will help the Local Authority (LA) in determining when this statutory assessment of needs is required.